Jacobgh00/tailwindrainbow/README.md

 `plugin.xml`; they would be overwritten.

 Static analysis is ktlint and detekt; both run in CI on every pull request, along with the tests and the Plugin Verifier.
+Kotlin warnings are errors, so a deprecated platform API fails the build rather than waiting to be noticed — which is what usually happens to a warning.
 Publishing to JetBrains Marketplace is a separate, manually dispatched workflow — nothing is released by merging.

 ## Credits